-Attested: ND Praefectus Ala Sabinianae Hunno
+Attested: Praefectus Ala Sabinianae Hunno in the Notitia Dignitatum

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 7 May 2020 To main Menu